kchowdhry/mobx-navigation/README.md

 A scene may have *both* a `navConfig` and a `multiNavConfig`.
 In this case, the `navConfig` is treated as a template that is applied to all configurations passed in the `multiNavConfig`.

+### Lifecycle Events

+Components decorated with the `@scene` decorator will automatically have access to four additional lifecycle
+events: `componentWillShow`, `componentDidShow`, `componentWillHide`, and `componentDidHide`.
+These events occur analogously to the standard React lifecycle events at the start and end of navigation transitions.
+Note that in all cases, the component will have already rendered, either onscreen or offscreen so `mount` events are guaranteed to happen first before any `show` events and `unmount` events will always occur after the `hide` events.

+If you want to access these lifecycle events from any child component, you should do so via the `@child` decorator which should go before any other mobx-react decorators (aka, it should be applied last).
+This will cause the decorated child component to register itself with an existing scene in its React context if it exists, and lifecycle events for that nearest parent scene will automatically trigger lifecycle events defined on the child.

 ## Implementation Summary

 Conceptually, `mobx-navigation` renders scenes in a relatively straightforward manner: